kkotov/emtfPtRegression/2017.03.03/README.md

 *** =fullwidth

-qwe I'll stick with this parametrization keeping in mind the excluded [1-2] GeV/$c$ bin
+I'll stick with this parametrization keeping in mind the excluded [1-2] GeV/$c$ bin

 --- .class #id